DavSanchez/fata-morgana/README.md

 >
 > *— A certaing magical effect description from a certain roleplaying game.*

 This is just a little toy project to address some FDP chores.
-This pulls image from some container registry and pushes it to our most recent (cloud) Harbor instance.
+An accomplished *Mirager*, Fata Morgana conjures an image from some container registry and materializes it in the heights of Cloud instances.

 ##  Usage